shubhamagarwal/Moving-Box/README.md

 5. Once the project start at http://localhost:3000/ you can move the box from the arrow keys as well as from the button.

+6. run npm test to run the test cases.